GoogleChrome/web.dev/src/site/content/en/blog/web-platform-02-2022/index.md

 layout: post
 title: "New to the web platform in February"
 subhead: >
-  Discover some of the interesting features thatlanded in stable and beta web browsers during February 2022.
+  Discover some of the interesting features that landed in stable and beta web browsers during February 2022.
 description: >
   Discover some of the interesting features that landed in stable and beta web browsers during February 2022.
 date: 2022-03-02